casper-network/docs/source/docs/casper/workflow/erc20-token-deployment-guide.md

 Lastly, you'll need at least a basic understanding of the [bash command line](https://www.gnu.org/software/bash/manual/bash.html). *`zsh` and other related shells should work as well.*

-## Clone ERC-20 JavaScript Interface
+## Cloning the JavaScript Interface

 For this tutorial, we'll be starting in the home (`~`) directory.
 Navigate here first: